 - 991 for Electricity Failure

 Amidst all this uncertainty, officials have urged residents and tourists to stay indoors and stay safe.
 Their proactive approach is bringing relief to thousands of people in the UAE.
-The Ministry of Defence stresses that it remains “fully prepared and ready to address any threats and is taking all necessary measures to decisively confront anything that seeks to undermine the country’s security and stability.”
+The Ministry of Defence stressed in March 2026 that it remains “fully prepared and ready to address any threats and is taking all necessary measures to decisively confront anything that seeks to undermine the country’s security and stability.”